concord-consortium/energy3d/exe/readme.txt

 - To start the Energy3D simply double-click on energy3d.jar file.

-If you require assistance or have suggestions on how to improve Energy3D please contact us by email at:
+If you require assistance or have suggestions on how to improve Energy3D please contact us by email:

+Dr. Saeid Nourian
 snourian@concord.org

+Dr. Charles Xie
+qxie@concord.org

 http://www.concord.org/